garretchristensen/BestPracticesManual/Manual.md

 WHEN TO WRITE THEM

-Before you‚Äôre done.
+Before you're done.

 PROS AND CONS

-Glennerster says there‚Äôs zero downside to registration, some potential downside for PAPs from reduced flexibility.
+Glennerster says there's zero downside to registration, some potential downside for PAPs from reduced flexibility.

 ### Examples